alvi231078/D2---Line-Follower-Robot/README.md

 - **Arduino UNO** can be powered via USB or VIN pin from the same battery.
 - **IR, Ultrasonic, and Color Sensors** use 5V from the Arduino.

-> ⚠️ Make sure your motor driver or motor control circuit can handle the motor current load safely.

 ---